Kishoremurugappan/Data-Analytics-Project/README.md

 ---

-# 🗂 Dataset Description
+ 🗂 Dataset Description

-The dataset used is published by the **National Crime Records Bureau (NCRB), Ministry of Home Affairs, India**, and contains detailed records of reported crimes across Indian states and union territories for the year 2020.
+The dataset used is published by the **National Crime Records Bureau (NCRB), Ministry of Home Affairs, India**, and contains detailed records of reported crimes across Indian states and union territories.

 Key features:
 - Crime statistics by age